EchoMAV/echotherm_v4l2loopback/README.md

 $ sudo modprobe v4l2loopback

-You then need to force the format v4l2loopback-ctl set-caps "video/x-raw, format=YUY2, width=320, height=240" /dev/video2
+The following assumes that your dummy device is named video0.
+It might be named video1, or video2.

 Verify your dummy device
-v4l2-ctl -d /dev/video2 --all
+$ v4l2-ctl -d /dev/video0 --all

 Ensure that the dimensions are 320x240 and the pixel format is 'YUYV' (YUYV 4:2:2)